Spring bar replacement: a watch collector's guide

 Using calipers to measure watch lug width

-Apply narrow masking tape strips along both lugs before beginning removal work.
-This protective barrier prevents the spring bar tool from slipping and gouging polished surfaces that diminish watch value.
-Premium watch strap quality depends partly on secure, damage-free lug attachment points that masking tape helps preserve.
+The tape must be laid flat against the lugs and placed so that you still have access to the hole with the spring bar tool.watch strap qualitydepends partly on secure, damage-free lug attachment points that masking tape helps preserve.
 Position tape edges flush with lug holes to maintain tool access while maximizing protection.

 Assemble your complete toolkit before starting: